Astrophysical constraints on the cold equation of state of the strongly interacting matter: Summary

-Our results show that the minimum value of the maximum neutron-star mass is among the most important constraints on the EOS.
-Already the mass of the black widow pulsar PSR J0952–0607 imposes a strong restriction.
-If the mass-gap object is indeed a neutron star, the EOS is constrained even more severely.
-In contrast, the properties inferred for the HESS J1731–347 object have little impact on the EOS, as nearly all viable models are consistent with them.
+We find that the constraint imposed on the minimum value of $M_{\mathrm{TOV}}$ has a particularly strong impact, retaining only about one third of the equations of state in the prior ensemble.
+In our analysis, this lower bound on $M_{\mathrm{TOV}}$ is based on a population-level estimate that includes PSR J0952–0607 (the black widow pulsar), rather than on the mass measurement of this source alone.
+As a consequence of this constraint, the equations of state considered in our analysis largely suppress NS radii below approximately 12 km.
+However, we also note that even the prior ensemble itself does not significantly populate radii below approximately 11 km, indicating that the prior already favours comparatively large radii.
+This leads to a tension between our model predictions and the 1$\sigma$ NICER contour for PSR J0614–3329.
+If the mass-gap object is indeed a NS, the EOS is constrained even more severely.
+In contrast, the properties inferred for the HESS J1731–347 object have little impact on the EOS.
 While NICER measurements provide valuable information, their current uncertainties imply that they do not yet significantly reshape the EOS probability distribution.

 The tidal deformability emerges as another highly restrictive observable.
 Our model framework and the remaining observational data favor relatively large values of $\Lambda_{1.4}$.
-Although the conservative upper limit $\tilde{\Lambda}<720$ formally refers to the mass-weighted combination of the tidal deformabilities of the two merging neutron stars, it remains broadly compatible with the relatively large $\Lambda_{1.4}$ values favored by our model, whereas the more stringent constraint $70<\Lambda_{1.4}<580$ substantially reduces the allowed EOS manifold.
+Although the conservative upper limit $\tilde{\Lambda}<720$ formally refers to the mass-weighted combination of the tidal deformabilities of the two merging NSs, it remains broadly compatible with the relatively large $\Lambda_{1.4}$ values favored by our model, whereas the more stringent constraint $70<\Lambda_{1.4}<580$ substantially reduces the allowed EOS manifold.

-To describe these neutron-star data, a very broad crossover transition between hadronic and quark matter is favoured, with a transition density of approximately $4.5\rho_0$.
+To describe these NS data, a very broad crossover transition between hadronic and quark matter is favoured in our model, with a transition density of approximately $4.8\rho_0$.
+In contrast, the hybrid equations of state constructed by Masuda et al.~\cite{Masuda:2012ed}, in which the NJL quark-matter EOS is matched to various hadronic models, typically predict a much narrower transition region with $\Gamma \simeq \rho_0$ and an onset density of $\overline{\rho} \simeq 3\rho_0$.
+In the present work, we adopt only the quark-matter EOS of Ref.~\cite{Masuda:2012ed} and match it to the SFHo hadronic EOS via a polynomial interpolation.
+Within this framework, we employ representative values of $\Gamma = 3.65\rho_0$ and $\overline{\rho} = 5.15\rho_0$, reflecting the typical scale of the crossover region in this specific construction.
+For comparison, the model including a first-order phase transition by Bastian et al.~\citep{Bastian:2020unt} exhibits a density jump at the transition from $1.5\rho_0$ to $3\rho_0$, and these values depend slightly on the electron fraction.